ubaceslab/swenv/README.md

 UB ACESLab Software Environment
 ==============================
-Build scripts, module files, etc. for setting up the UBCESLab environment on various systems we use.
+Build scripts, module files, etc. for setting up the UBACESLab environment on various systems we use.
 Each of the build scripts encodes the version that is being built.
 If we need to update the version, then we need to rebuild the library and its dependencies.